-What It Does
+What the Exemption Does

 For example, if your home is valued at $250,000 and your state allows a homestead exemption of $25,000, you would only pay taxes on the remaining $225,000.
 Depending on the amount of the exemption allowed in your state, you could potentially shave hundreds of dollars off your tax bill each year.

-Who Is Eligible
+Who Is Eligible?

-Certain states offer the homestead exemption to all homeowners while others restrict it to certain groups, including senior citizens, veterans and individuals who are disabled.
+Certain states offer the homestead exemption to all homeowners, while others restrict it to certain groups, including senior citizens, veterans and individuals who are disabled.
 The amount of the exemption varies depending on what type of homeowner you are.
-For example, the standard exemption for a Georgia homeowner is $2,000 while a disabled veteran may qualify for an exemption of up to $60,000.
+For example, the standard exemption for a Georgia homeowner is $2,000, but a disabled veteran may qualify for a much larger exemption of up to $60,000.

 Claiming the Exemption